everloste/DatapackToolkit/README.md

 # Datapack Toolkit
-An easy worldgen datapack configuration tool made in a weekend.
+An easy-to-use Minecraft worldgen datapack configuration tool made in a weekend.

+Currently supports:
-Currently supports biome definition ordering/removal.
+- Picking biome definition providers
-That means you can pick and choose which biome overhaul you want, from whichever datapacks you want.
+- Editing structure set placement

 The result are modified datapacks ready to be used.